da-taki/da-taki/README.md

 - 💞️ I’m looking to collaborate on nothing right now
 - 📫 How to reach me discord :- da_taki_boi
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: sometimes I feel like I have a god complex and people around me sometimes get annoyed because im just that cool/ talkative

 <!---
 da-taki/da-taki is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.